Bỏ qua đến nội dung

 😩 The pains of online meetings

-When working remotely, online meetings are an everyday thing.
-But there are a few “classic” situations that drive everyone crazy:
+When working remotely, online meetings are everyday stuff.
+But there are some “classic” situations that annoy everyone:

 1. Forgetting to turn on the mic

-You’re sharing your screen to demo something to the team, passionately explaining for a full 5 minutes.
-Then you see a coworker’s chat: “Hey, I can’t hear anything.” 🤦♂️
+You’re sharing your screen to demo for the team, passionately explaining for a full 5 minutes.
+Then you see your colleague type in chat: “Hey, I can’t hear anything.” 🤦♂️

 2. Forgetting to turn off the mic

-In the middle of a meeting, the sound of a barking dog, a crying baby, or clacking keyboard noise suddenly fills the call.
-Everyone looks around, not knowing where the sound is coming from.
+In the middle of a meeting, the sound of a barking dog, crying baby, or someone hammering away on the keyboard suddenly comes into the call.
+Everyone looks at each other not knowing where the sound is coming from.

 3. Having to switch tabs to mute/unmute is annoying

-When you’re sharing Chrome and want to mute the mic, you have to:
+When you’re sharing Chrome and want to mute your mic, you have to:

 - Click the mic button

-It breaks your workflow, makes you lose focus, and sometimes you even end up sharing the wrong screen!
+It breaks your workflow, ruins your focus, and sometimes you even end up sharing the wrong screen!

 4. Wanting to walk/jog while in a meeting

-AirPods have gesture control on iOS (tapping the earbuds to mute/unmute).
-But on a Mac?
+AirPods have gesture control on iOS (tap the earbuds to mute/unmute).
+But on Mac?
 Nothing!
 Apple doesn’t allow it.
 So unfair!

 💡 The solution: Audio Remote

-I built a super lightweight macOS app to completely solve these problems:
+I built an ultra-light macOS app to completely solve these problems:

 • 📱 Turn the mic on/off from your phone – no need to install an app, just be on the same WiFi

-• 🔊 Sync volume – tap the back of your phone to change your Mac’s volume
+• 🔊 Synced volume – tap the back of your phone to change your Mac’s volume

-• 🖥️ HUD in the middle of the screen – instantly see whether you’re muted or unmuted
+• 🖥️ Center-screen HUD – instantly see whether you’re muted or unmuted

-• ⌨️ Global shortcut – ⌘M to toggle the mic, works everywhere
+• ⌨️ System-wide shortcut – ⌘M to toggle the mic, works everywhere

 Audio Remote Demo

-Goal: Everyone gets a “0₫ Stream Deck” – control your Mac remotely without spending a cent! 😉
+Goal: Everyone gets a “0đ Stream Deck” – remote control for your Mac without spending a cent! 😉

 Part 2: Step-by-step installation guide